 - Bank account information should they want to be paid through direct deposit.

-If you don't have a payroll service, you'll need to use Form I-9 to verify your employee's eligibility to work in the U.S. The I-9 does not get sent to any government agencies but must be presented to authorities if your worker's employment eligibility is ever questioned.
+Before beginning to use a payroll service, you'll need to fill out Form I-9 to verify your employee's eligibility to work in the U.S. The I-9 does not get sent to any government agency, but must be presented to authorities if your worker's employment eligibility is ever questioned.

 Set up a Regular Pay Schedule